shellixyz/hd_fpv_video_tool/README.md

 `dji_fpv_video_tool transcode-video --osd DJIG0000.mp4`

 Will automatically use the `DJIG0000.osd` file in the same directory as the video and automatically select a name for the output file: `DJIG0000_transcoded.mp4`.
 The OSD file can automatically be found if it is named with the same `DJIGXXXX` prefix as the video file or with the same name but with `.osd` extension.
 You can also specify the OSD file to use and the output file name manually.
+The default encoder is `libx265` so the output is encoded with the H.265 codec but the video encoder used can be selected with the `--video-encoder` option.
 The above command is equivalent to:

 `dji_fpv_video_tool transcode-video --osd-file DJIG0000.osd DJIG0000.mp4 DJIG0000_transcoded.mp4`